 Increasing airflow over the module enhances the heat transfer via convection.
-Figures 21 and 22 show the maximum power that can be dissipated by the module without exceeding the maximum case temperature versus local ambient temperature (TA) for natural convection through 4 m/s (800 ft./min.).
-Note that the thermal performance is orientation dependent.
-Longitudinal orientation occurs when the long direction of the module is parallel to the airflow, whereas transverse orientation occurs when the short direction of the module is parallel to the airflow.
+Figure 23 shows the maximum power that can be dissipated by the module without exceeding the maximum case temperature versus local ambient temperature (TA) for natural convection through 4 m/s (800 ft./min.).

-Note that the natural convection condition was measured at 0.05 m/s to 0.1 m/s (10 ft./min. to 20 ft./min.); however, systems in which these power modules may be used typically generate natural convection airflow rates of 0.3 m/s (60 ft./min.) due to other heat-dissipating components in the system.
-The use of Figure 22 is shown in the following example.
+Note that the natural convection condition was measured at 0.05 m/s to 0.1 m/s (10 ft./min. to 20 ft./min.); however, systems in which these power modules may be used typically generate natural convection airflow rates of 0.3 m/s (60 ft./min.) due to other heat dissipating components in the system.
+The use of Figure 23 is shown in the following example.